 Priority overrides for user-specified settings

-Where user action amends a setting which then conflicts with a system setting, the user setting should override the system setting.
+Where user action amends a setting, which then conflicts with a system setting, the user setting should override the system setting.

 EXAMPLE: Feature display priority set by a user should override display priority set in the interoperability catalogue or portrayal catalogue.